-The government in the Republic of Ireland plans to introduce legislation that will legalize the use of electric bikes and scooters on non-private roads.
+The government in the Republic of Ireland plans to introduce legislation that will legalize the use of ebikes and scooters on non-private roads.

 Eamon Ryan, the Minister for Transport made an announcement last Monday in which he explained that moves to draft new legislation to regulate personal electric-powered transport in the next Road Traffic Bill were approved by the government.

 According to the Minister, a new vehicle category has been proposed under the Bill.
-The category will be called “Powered Personal Transporters (PPTs)” and will include e-bikes and electronic scooters.
+The category will be called “Powered Personal Transporters (PPTs)” and will include ebikes such as the Xiaomi Himo Z20 and electronic scooters.

-In recent months, electronic scooters have become an evermore popular mode of personal transport across Europe.
+In recent months, the electric scooter has become an evermore popular mode of personal transport across Europe.

 The forthcoming legislation will permit the legal use of electronic scooters in public places as well as impose safety standards the powered personal transporters must meet.
 The legislation will also specify where and how the PPTs can be driven.